 - What was your favourite childhood book?
 Green Grass of Wyoming (Mary O'Hara).

 - Do you have anything else to say about books and reading?
 (1) If you write a book, remember to send Legal Deposit copies.
 A friend of mine didn't, and he received a letter of demand.
 (2) A child who loves reading can look forward to a lifetime of never being bored.

 12 March 2012

-I have been meaning to talk about books that I recommend for family history, so when Jill (Geniaus) invited us all to take part in The Reader GeneaMeme, I decided to join in.
+I have been meaning to write about books that I recommend for family history, so when Jill (Geniaus) invited us all to take part in The Reader GeneaMeme, I decided to join in.

 © Copyright, Judy Webster - 11:20 AM